DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 The park is popular among both local and international tourists, as well as film enthusiasts.

-National and International productions can rent the place for shooting movies and commercials.
+National and international productions can rent the place to shoot movies and commercials.

 They also have beautiful old wagons and diligences, but I’m not sure if these are only for the museum or if you can rent them as movie props too.